akcucek/shopme/README.md

 # shopme
-Shopping Website with Java and Spring Boot
+Shopping Website with Java and Spring Boot.
+For DataBase Use MySQL